wime12/freelatitude/README.md

 Finally here is the table with the associations of the keys on the keyboard and the notifications delivered to devd:

-key            system  subsystem  type   notify   intention
+key            system  subsystem  type   notify   description
 -------------  ------  ---------  ----   -------  -----------------------------------
-Fn + \<UP>     ACPI    DELL       KEY    DSPBRUP  increase brightness of display Fn + \<DOWN>   ACPI    DELL       KEY    DSPBRDN  decrease brightness of display Fn + \<RIGHT>  ACPI    DELL       KEY    KBBLCYC  cycle keyboard backlight brightness Fn + Q         ACPI    DELL       KEY    FNQ
+Fn + \<UP>     ACPI    DELL       KEY    DSPBRUP  increase brightness of the display Fn + \<DOWN>   ACPI    DELL       KEY    DSPBRDN  decrease brightness of the display Fn + \<RIGHT>  ACPI    DELL       KEY    KBBLCYC  cycle keyboard backlight brightness Fn + Q         ACPI    DELL       KEY    FNQ
 Fn + W         ACPI    DELL       KEY    FNW